 How can you devise a smart inventory accounting strategy to avoid these pitfalls?

 Before we delve into strategies you can use to improve your inventory accounting procedures, let’s talk a bit about how assets are tracked through accounting paperwork in the first place.
 For financial reporting purposes, you would list inventory items under the assets portion of your company balance sheet.
 However, the accounting rules for these inventory assets differ from the rules you would follow for other types of tangible or intangible assets.

 Inventory is unique.
-On the one hand, you would consider it a “current asset,” or an asset you will liquidate for cash in a year or less.
+On the one hand, you would consider it a current asset, or an asset you will liquidate for cash in a year or less.
 Inventory assets, however, are neither the most liquid asset on your balance sheet nor the least liquid.
 Accounts receivable, for instance, is more liquid than inventory: it will be converted to cash sooner.
 Property or long-term investments, on the other hand, are significantly less liquid than inventory.
-For companies that manufacture and sell their own inventory, the matter is complicated further by the fact that inventory can be classified in three ways: raw materials inventory, work-in-process inventory, and finished goods inventory.
+For companies that manufacture and sell their own inventory, the matter is complicated further by the fact that inventory can be classified in three ways:

 All these factors sometimes confuse businesses about how to classify inventory goods on a balance sheet.
 In some cases, inventory items can even be company liabilities, such as if a company has too much inventory to sell/store, or if consumer tastes changes.
 In these cases, inventory items might be classified as either short-term or long-term liabilities.